• Skip to primary navigation

 There I said it.
 The words I never though would come out of my mouth.
 Chocolate optional.

 They really are super sweet though so the chocolate is merely a bonus.
-Chocolate chips add about 12 calories to each energy ball and are included in the nutrition facts.
-It's up to you if you want to include them though.
+It’s up to you if you want to include them though.
 No judgements here either way.

 Did I mention how easy these are too?
 I used my food processor to mix them up and then rolled and put the balls on a small plate.
 I then wedged that plate into the only inch of refrigerator space left to let them harden up.
 Easy peasy.